-Canada's capital gains inclusion rate — the proportion of a capital gain included in taxable income — underwent a significant change effective June 25, 2024.
+Canada's capital gains inclusion rate โ the proportion of a capital gain included in taxable income โ underwent a significant change effective June 25, 2024.
 For the first time since 2000, the rate was increased for gains above a new annual threshold, affecting individuals with large annual capital gains, corporations, and trusts.
 Understanding the new rules is critical for investors, business owners planning asset sales, and estate planners.
+Run the numbers with our capital gains calculator.

 For gains realized on or after June 25, 2024: